heavyblotto/memorativa/docs/design.md

 ### Content

 Content is understood as a consumable unit of "something" represented online.
 Consumption is akin to eating, digesting, and excreting.
-Anything that is processed is done autonomously, without conscious awareness.
+Anything consumed is processed automatically, without conscious awareness.

-Humans can chose to consume or perceive with their eyes.

 ### Symbols

+Humans can chose to consume or to perceive.

 - A symbol is a mark, sign, or word that represents an idea, object, or relationship.